casper-network/docs-archive/theory/abstract-consensus.rst

 Stating the problem
 -------------------

-We are considering a collection of processes (called here and later **validators**) - later referenced as :math:`Validators` - communicating over a message-passing network.
-Every validator has a **weight** -- a non-zero integer value thought of as “the voting power of this validator”.
+We are considering a collection of processes - **validators** - communicating over a message-passing network.
+Every validator has a **weight** -- a non-zero integer value representing the "voting power".

-The goal validators collectively pursue is to agree on selecting a single value from a finite set :math:`Con` we call the set of **consensus values**.
-Once the agreement is achieved, the problem is solved and the processes terminate.
+The goal validators collectively pursue is to pick a single value from a finite set :math:`Con` we call the set of **consensus values**.
+Once the agreement is achieved, the problem is considered solved (i.e. validators terminate their operation).

-The resulting solution is not a blockchain yet.
-It is just a building block we later on use to design our blockchain.
+The resulting solution of this problem is not a blockchain yet.
+It is however a core building block of our blockchain design.
+The way abstract consensus is used for building a blockchain is explained in subsequent chapers.

 Caution: we use **ACC** as the shortcut for **Abstract Casper Consensus**.